HermanMartinus/justsketchme-frontend/docs.md

 ![Download windows app](/uploads/cf_yellaklkwx.png)

 ---

 ## Subscriptions

-JustSketchMe Pro is a subscription which gives you access to the full functionality of the webapp.
-You can learn more about that and sign up [here](https://gum.co/justsketchme) or click the `Upgrade` button in the top right of the screen and select `Get JustSketchMe Pro!`.
+JustSketchMe Pro is a subscription or a one-time purchase which gives you access to the full functionality of the webapp.
+You can learn more about it by selecting the `Upgrade` button in the top right of the app screen and select `Get JustSketchMe Pro!`.

 ### License key

-License keys are distributed by Gumroad and act as your "login".
+License keys are distributed by Gumroad or LemonSqueezy and act as your "login".
 Activate your application by clicking the `Upgrade` button in the top right of the screen and pasting your license key into the `License key` field and clicking `Activate`.

 ### Devices